Che-Peter/IncubatorProject/README.md

 - Designed a **DC‑based incubator** with a small internal changeover:
   - One supply charged the battery.
   - The other powered the system directly.
-  - battery is resuse when mains is not available
+  - Battery takes over when mains is unavailable.
 - Early issues:
   - PCB power traces burned out.
   - DHT22 sensor entered non‑responsive states.